MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-tutorial-create-measures.md

     ![](media/desktop-tutorial-create-measures/meastut_netsales_newmeasure_formula_expanded.png)

-### Use the Net Sales measure in the report
+### Use your measure in the report
-Now you can add your Net Sales measure to the report canvas, and net sales will be calculated for whatever other fields we add to the report.
+Now you can add your Net Sales measure to the report canvas, and net sales will be calculated for whatever other fields you add to the report.

 1. To look at net sales by country: